Kriptonvip/hexlet-git/README.md

-Hello, Hexlet
-new day, new git project
+Hello, Hexlet!
+How are you?